pqrs/rssnotifier/README.md

 ```

 In further revisions of this repository I will write about how you can get all these keys and create Twitter and Facebook applications.

+You can find the file we have just created in [tests folder](tests).

 ## Prerequisites